 Which I might add are very few and far between in my house!

 Praise and attention are a form of positive reinforcement.
-In theory appreciating and recognising the kids, good behaviour means that they are more likely to repeat that behaviour again.
+In theory, appreciating and recognising the kids, good behaviour means that they are more likely to repeat that behaviour again.
 Reward charts make sure you both stop and savour the moment when they have done something right!

 How to use praise

-- Try to be clear about exactly what your child did that you liked.
+- Try to be clear about precisely what your child did that you liked.
 E.g., “I am so happy you put your books away” or “that was great sitting at the table while we ate” instead of a measly “good boy” or “well done”, This is called labelled praise.
 You can even throw in a big hug or smile for added effect.

 - The most important thing to do is acknowledge the behaviour you want to see more of Immediately after you see it.

 Be sure to link praise with your reward system, so your child associates good behaviour with feeling great.
 Add a sticker or draw a smiley face on your chart straight away for them to see.

 Rewards and privileges can be used to encourage the kids to do more of the things you want them to do.
 As you probably already do nice things with them every day anyway these may not feel like rewards as they are relatively routine.